pwikapanel/illustrator-panel/dmg-creation/README.md

 Make sure that the text size is **13pt**.

-The empty file called "For installation instructions, View as Icons" should be in the white space to the right of the colored background.
+The empty file called **For installation instructions, View as Icons** should be in the white space to the right of the colored background.

 * * * * *